 brand eq·ui·ty | noun | The value of your customers’ perception of your organization.

 Multi-location brands don't operate the same way that centralized organizations do.
 This influences how brand managers at these companies must think about brand equity.
 Why?
-Well, your local marketers play a big role in how your customers perceive your brand.
-In stores or dealerships at the local level, it's these local affiliates that are the face of the brand in interactions with your customers every day.
+Your local marketers play a big role in how your customers perceive your brand.
+In stores or local dealerships, it's these local affiliates that are the face of the brand in interactions with your customers every day.

-Part One: 6 Ways to Measure Distributed Brand Equity
+Part One: 6 Ways to Measure Brand Equity for Distributed Brands

-Without an understanding of your brand's current equity, your organization will struggle to set metrics for improvement.
-Brand equity can be measured in a number of ways, from how aware customers are of your brand to the financial numbers that shareholders care about.
-The six distinct factors that enable a comprehensive understanding of distributed brand equity are detailed below.
+Without an understanding of a brand's current equity, organization's can struggle to set metrics for improvement.
+Companies can measure brand equity in a number of ways, from how aware customers are of the brand, to the financial numbers that shareholders care about.
+There are six distinct factors that enable a comprehensive understanding of distributed brand equity, detailed below.